-promote corporate goals by linking the personal interests of participants to those of our shareholders;

-- provide participants with an incentive for excellence in individual performance; - promote teamwork among participants; and - provide flexibility in our effort to motivate, retain, and attract the services of participants who make significant contributions to our success by allowing participants to share in such success.
+- promote corporate goals by linking the personal interests of participants to those of our shareholders; - provide participants with an incentive for excellence in individual performance; - promote teamwork among participants; and - provide flexibility in our effort to motivate, retain, and attract the services of participants who make significant contributions to our success by allowing participants to share in such success.

 The Committee oversees the administration of the Omnibus Incentive Plan with full power and authority to determine when and to whom awards will be granted, along with the type, amount and other terms and conditions of each award.
 The long-term incentive compensation component is currently composed of restricted stock (or restricted stock units) and performance shares.
 The Committee chose these components because they believe that executive compensation tied to stock price appreciation and total shareholder return is an effective way to align the interests of management with those of our shareholders.
 The Committee selected total shareholder return as the performance goal for the performance shares because it believes executive pay under a long-term, capital accumulation program such as this should mirror our performance in shareholder return as compared to our peer group of companies.
 None of our Named Executive Officers have received stock option grants since 2003.
-When stock options have been granted, they were granted with an exercise price equal to the fair market value of the common stock on the date of grant.
+When stock options were granted, they were granted with an exercise price equal to the fair market value of the common stock on the date of grant.
 No stock option back-dating occurred.

 The value of long-term incentives awarded is based primarily on competitive market-based data presented by the compensation consultant to the Committee, the impact each position has on our shareholder return and internal pay relationships.
-The Committee approves the target long-term incentive compensation level for each officer in December, which is awarded in January of the following year.
-Long-term incentive compensation approved for the 2007 plan year for our Named Executive Officers is shown in the table below.
+The Committee approved the target long-term incentive compensation level for each officer in December 2007, which was awarded in January 2008.